 BBQ & Grilling Tips

-instruction and some tolerance you could become the grill
+instruction and some tolerance you could soon become the BBQ grill

 master in your neighborhood.
-Soon you will enjoy the smell
+You will soon enjoy the smell

 safe and have a great meal right from your yard.

+You get what you give, so give it your best shot.
 Use fresh nice looking meat.
-Try not to use meat that has
+If you can, try not to use meat that has

 been frozen.
 If you have to use meat that is previously